1916 Edmonton municipal election

 The 1916 municipal election was held December 11, 1916 to elect a mayor and six aldermen to sit on Edmonton City Council, three trustees to sit on the public school board, and four trustees to sit on the separate school board.

 There were ten aldermen on city council, but four of the positions were already filled: Orlando Bush, Robert Douglas, William Campbell McArthur, and Charles Wilson were all elected to two-year terms in 1915 and were still in office.
-James Macfie MacDonald was also elected to a two-year term in 1915, but resigned; accordingly, J. A. Kinney was elected to a one-year term.
+James Macfie MacDonald was also elected to a two-year term in 1915, but resigned to run for mayor but then stood aside for Henry.
+He was elected to a two-year term and a less popular northside candidate, J. A. Kinney, was elected to a one year term to fill out his term.
+Kinney ran as a candidate for the Labour Party; all other candidates ran without any stated connection to a slate or party.

 There were seven trustees on the public school board, while four of the positions were already filled: Walter Ramsey, Samuel Barnes, Henry Douglas, and J. A. McPherson had all been elected to two-year terms in 1915.
 There were also seven positions on the separate board, with three of them filled.
 Because one was vacant by reason of a resignation, O Derome was elected to a one-year term.